-Instant: Digital credit uses a customer’s digital data history in airtime top-ups, the number of calls made and data used on smartphones to make lending decisions.
+Instant: Digital credit uses a customer’s digital data history in airtime top-ups, the number of calls made, and data used on smartphones to make lending decisions.
 Since the loans are delivered via phone, disbursement is instant.

 Remote -The process does not involve any human interaction and can be done from anywhere.
 This eliminates the need to visit the nearest bank branch to get your loan/credit approved.
 It also eliminates a lot of paperwork present in the brick and motor issue of credit.

-Digital lenders in Kenya have risen sharply in the country, having the advantage of consumers embracing M-Pesa, therefore, making it easier for uptake of other forms of Fintech innovations.
+Digital lenders in Kenya have risen sharply in the country, having the advantage of consumers embracing M-Pesa, therefore, making it easier for the uptake of other forms of Fintech innovations.

-Banks have also joined Fintech in digital credit, Equity has its own platform via Equitel, KCB has partnered with Safaricom for KCB-M-pesa and Co-operative Bank has Mco-op Cash digital loan.
+Banks have also joined Fintech in digital credit, Equity has its own platform via Equitel, KCB has partnered with Safaricom for KCB-M-Pesa and Co-operative Bank has Mco-op Cash digital loan.

 Some examples of rapidly growing digital credit platforms in the country driven by Fintech include: